DistroByte/docs/docs/procedures.md

 ## Connecting to my HomeLab

 I have set up my network and DNS in such a way to allow me to SSH to my HomeLab from anywhere in the world, except for China.
-To do this, I used [Cloudflare](https://cloudflare.com) to allow me to use dynamic dns, as my home IP is not static.
+To do this, I used [Cloudflare](https://cloudflare.com) to allow me to dynamically update my DNS entries, as my home IP is not static.
 Then I set up my domains to proxy through Cloudflare to hide my IP.
 Now you may be wondering how I connect home if my IP is hidden from the world.
 The answer is disabling Cloudflare proxy on a subdomain.
-This allows my IP to exposed through a domain name dynamically!
+This allows my IP to exposed through a domain name dynamically.